ibm-cloud-docs/Cloudant/getting-started.md

 3. From the Services section, click the `Cloudant-o7` instance you created in the first step, and click **Launch Dashboard**.
     The {{site.data.keyword.cloudant_short_notm}} dashboard opens.

-Now, we can create a database, and run queries against that database.
+Now, you can create a database, and run queries against that database.

 ## Creating a database
 {: #creating-a-database-dt}
 {: step}

-In this exercise, you create the `dashboard-demo` [database](/apidocs/cloudant#putdatabase){: new_window}{: external}, which is the database that we use in this tutorial.
+In this exercise, you create the `dashboard-demo` [database](/apidocs/cloudant#putdatabase){: new_window}{: external}, which is the database that you use in this tutorial.

 1. From the {{site.data.keyword.cloudant_short_notm}} dashboard, click **Create database**.